-Permission type Permissions (from least to most privileged) Delegated (work or school account) Organization.Read.All, Directory.Read.All Delegated (personal Microsoft account) Not supported.
-Application Organization.Read.All, Directory.Read.All user: assignLicense
+Permission type Permissions (from least to most privileged) Delegated (work or school account) Organization.Read.All, Directory.Read.All Application Organization.Read.All, Directory.Read.All user: assignLicense

 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see Permissions.